-With more than 676,000 rooms in over 4,600 hotels in almost 100 countries and territories, IHG is one of the world’s leading hotel companies.
-Guests make over 153 million stays in our hotels every year so it's hardly surprising that our economic impact is significant.
+With more than 686,000 rooms in almost 4,700 hotels in nearly 100 countries and territories, IHG is one of the world’s leading hotel companies.
 Our research shows that every dollar spent in an IHG US hotel means a further seven dollars spent in the US economy.
-Watch our newest video to find out more on IHG's global economic impact.
+Watch our video to find out more on IHG's global economic impact.

 At the same time the industry faces increasing pressure to balance its economic performance with its social and environmental impacts.
 Acknowledging that this is the context in which we conduct our business, we believe that travel and tourism should be operated responsibly and that the long-term benefits of taking this approach far outweigh the costs.
 Hotels, as part of the global tourism industry, have a responsibility to ensure that owners and hotel general managers understand and adopt responsible tourism practices and that they educate their guests and suppliers in these principles.

 It makes sense to put responsible tourism at the heart of our CR programme.
 It will play a major role in the long-term viability of our business and of the travel and tourism sector.
 The responsible tourism industry is expected to increase from 903 million in 2007 to 1.6 billion by 2020.
 We want to make sure we are in the best possible position to capitalise on this.